 In November 2019, we were one of the first not-for-profit publishers to launch a cost-neutral Read & Publish initiative and our journals were the first in the world to be awarded Transformative Journal status by Plan S.

 Read & Publish agreements support researchers and institutions in complying with funder mandates.
 They also reduce the barriers to reading, publishing and sharing articles.

-Read more in our Open Access story.
+Read more about our Open Access journey.

 - What are Read & Publish agreements?
 How do they differ from traditional subscriptions?